Campbell Fighting Camels men's basketball

-The Campbell Fighting Camels basketball team is the men's basketball team that represent the Campbell University in Buies Creek, North Carolina.
-The school's team currently competes in the Big South Conference.
+The Campbell Fighting Camels men's basketball team is the men's basketball team that represent the Campbell University in Buies Creek, North Carolina.
+The school's team currently competes in the CAA and are led by head coach John Andrzejek.
 The team's most recent, and only appearance in the NCAA Division I men's basketball tournament was in 1992.
 After struggling for several seasons, the Fighting Camels finally broke through in the 2009–2010 season.
 Campbell tied for first in the regular season Atlantic Sun standings.
-However, their bid for an NCAA Tournament bid came up short, as they were eliminated in the Atlantic Sun Conference tournament.
+However, their bid for an NCAA tournament bid came up short, as they were eliminated in the Atlantic Sun Conference tournament.

 Postseason

 NCAA tournament results

 The Fighting Camels have appeared in one NCAA tournament.
 The Camels lost their only NCAA tournament game, 56–82, to eventual 1992 National Champion Duke.

 NIT results

-The Fighting Camels have appeared in one National Invitation Tournament.
+The Fighting Camels have appeared in one National Invitation Tournament (NIT).
 Their combined record is 0–1.

 CIT results

 The Fighting Camels have appeared in one CollegeInsider.com Postseason Tournament (CIT).
 Their record is 2–1.